westphallm1/AoMM-Cross-Mod-Sample/README.md

 `mod.Call("UpdateParams", versionString, projectile, dict)`, or written to and read from an object directly via `mod.Call("GetParamsDirect", versionString, projectile, destination)` and `mod.Call("UpdateParamsDirect", versionString, projectile, source)`.
 The parameter values, their types, and their effects on the minion's behavior are documented below.
-Note that most of these parameters can only be updated for minions, since the values are updated automatically for combat pets based on the player's pet level.
+Note that for minions, most parameters are set directly, while for combat pets parameters are specified as a multiple of the default combat pet stat at a given combat pet level.

 * `bool IsActive`:
   Whether this projectile should currently have cross-mod AI applied.